Entropy Compression Method and Legitimate Colorings in Projective Planes: Acknowledgement

 \section{Acknowledgement}

 R. Bissacot thanks A. Procacci and Y. Kohayakawa for telling him about the reference \cite{Alon} years ago.
 Both authors thank G. O. Mota for discussions and references and E. O. Endo, J. Feitoza, R. G. Alves and R. Freire for reading and suggestions in earlier versions of this paper.
-The authors also thank N. Alon for comments about the persistence of the arguments of \cite{Alon} for projective planes of any order.
+The authors thank N. Alon for comments about the persistence of the arguments of \cite{Alon} for projective planes of any order and, D. Achlioptas, F. Iliopoulos and A. Sinclair for clarifying the limitation of the algorithm (see Remark 2).
 L. Doin is supported by FAPESP Grant 15/06444-3 and CNPq Grant 486819/2013-2, R. Bissacot is supported by FAPESP Grant 2016/25053-8 and CNPq grants 312112/2015-7, 486819/2013-2 and 446658/2014-6.